A Grateful Heart is a Faithful Heart

-Feeling encouraged, I went back to the person who is involved with Project One and raised my concerns about time frames.
+Feeling encouraged, I went back to the person involved with Project One and raised my concerns about time frames.
 By then, I’d already decided that I needed to prioritise Project Two.
-Sincerely thought that the other person would be disappointed about delays, but no, they felt more time to complete Project One would be a great idea.
-Within hours of severe doubts and fear, Project Two became a top priority, and it felt right.
+Sincerely, the other person would be disappointed about delays, but no, they felt more time to complete Project One would be a great idea.
+Project Two became a top priority within hours of severe doubts and fear, and it felt right.
 Almost all the answers I needed to inspire me to focus on one project fell on my lap, just like that.

 That’s all I have to say for today.
 Don’t be tempted to switch off gratitude when you’re having a bad day.
 You may not immediately have the answers you need about your circumstances, but being thankful somehow paves the way, even when you’re feeling lost.

 Uncover inspiring stories with moral lessons from our surroundings.